 William Faulkner once said, “The past is never dead.
 The past is not even past.” and this echoes one scholar’s warning in the film: “We’re still fighting the Civil War, and the South is winning.”
 Anti-black racism has survived like “an infection”, rigging the game against African-Americans and denying them full access to the American dream.

 By telling individual stories—of free, enterprising blacks in Canada; of a modern, racially motivated shooting—the filmmakers movingly personalize the costs and the stakes of our continued inaction.
 The Long Shadow presents a startling, unrecognized history that provides much needed context when considering the major issues impacting black/white relations in the United States today.

-Finally, The Long Shadow is a masterful film that captures the disturbing story of the enduring human cost of prejudice and ignorance in the US that continues to cast a long shadow over our national identity and values and ultimately, our celebrated democracy.
+The Long Shadow captures the disturbing story of the enduring human cost of prejudice and ignorance in the US that continues to cast a long shadow over our national identity and values and ultimately, our celebrated democracy.

 “A moving personal and informative history of anti-Black racism in the US packed with revealing details and analysis and leading us towards understanding, healing, and commitment to work for racial justice.
 A must see for white people concerned about racial equity and social justice.”Paul Kivel, Co-founder, Showing Up for Racial Justice